 Now, flatten the balls by pressing your palm to make patties.
 Check the thickness and ensure they are at least 3-4 centimeters thick.
 Also, check all the patties that are of the same thickness.

-Preserve the patties into a refrigerator for half an hour.
+Preserve the patties in a refrigerator for half an hour.

 The key benefit of making a burger is that you can fry the patties on a pan or can grill them.
 Grilling the patties will add some additional flavor.